Steve Schmidt: McConnell is a 'Nihilist'

 On Saturday night, Schmidt responded to Kentucky Sen. Mitch McConnell's hypocritical promise to ram a new Supreme Court nominee through the Senate on his Twitter feed over 7 tweets.
-MaxNewsToday has assembled these tweets and reprinted them as one op-ed as a public service to the nation.
-His tweet-storm has been edited for clarity.
+MaxNewsToday has assembled these tweets and reprinted them as one op-ed for our ongoing segment, Schmidt Storm.
+His tweetstorm has been edited for clarity.
 Democracy in this country, it seems, is far more fragile than I ever imagined.
 Trump’s constant undermining of the integrity of the election process -- through direct and repeated statements -- that a result which repudiates him is evidence of fraud and a stolen election, is a monumental betrayal of his oath of office, a desecration of our ideas and ideals, and a savage act of ingratitude toward the generations of American patriots who shed blood so that: “We the people ....” could live in liberty and chart our own destiny.

 Democracies are fueled by faith and belief.
 The people must have faith and belief in the legitimacy of the system.
 This includes the people who vote for the losing candidates or party.